urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/17 Modules and migration.md

   Application modules
     Are named and defined in the compiled module info class file included in the assembled jar Automatic modules
-    Unofficial modules added to the module path in the form of existing Jar files The name of the module will be derived from the name of the jar Have full read access to every other module loaded
+    Appears on the module path but does not contain a module-info.java file.
+It is simply a regular JAR Unofficial modules added to the module path in the form of existing Jar files The name of the module will be derived from the name of the jar Have full read access to every other module loaded